-The 2013 Porsche Panamera ranks 2 out of 8 Super Luxury Cars.
-This ranking is based on our analysis of 30 published reviews and test drives of the Porsche Panamera, and our analysis of reliability and safety data.
+The 2013 Porsche Panamera ranks 3 out of 10 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Porsche Panamera, as well as reliability and safety data.

-Although it only seats four, reviewers say that the 2013 Porsche Panamera offers a spacious and luxurious interior, as well as dynamic performance that few super luxury cars can match.
+Although it only seats four, critics say that the 2013 Porsche Panamera offers a spacious and luxurious interior, as well as dynamic performance that few super luxury cars can match.

 While the Panamera’s cabin is among the most opulent and finely-crafted you’ll find, a few critics are overwhelmed by its center stack.
 Unlike the 740i and Mercedes-Benz CLS-Class, the Panamera has separate buttons and switches instead of a knob-based controller.
 However, most test drivers agree that its control layout becomes intuitive with use, and that in some cases, having a dedicated button is quicker than shuffling through on-screen menus.
 While one reviewer thinks the Panamera’s cabin is a bit narrow, most approve of its supportive, comfortable seats.
 Many test drivers say that the back seats are almost as comfortable as those up front, and the Panamera’s hatchback body style and split-folding rear seats also mean that it can carry more cargo than many super luxury cars.
 The 2013 Panamera comes with dual-zone automatic climate control, navigation and an 11-speaker stereo with a USB port and Bluetooth.
 Options and features available on higher trims include front and rear parking sensors, Bose and Burmester sound systems, four-zone automatic climate control, a backup camera, a rear-seat refrigerator, adaptive cruise control and a blind spot monitoring system.